punjabi Heritage & lifetsyle

 A city that never stops.

-Inspired by a story I once heard about Punjabi Nanakshahi coins, where a leaf symbolising abundance and prosperity was detailed on each coin after the Chalisa Famine of 1783.
+Inspired by a story I once heard about Punjabi Nanakshahi coins, where a leaf symbolising abundance and prosperity was detailed on each coin after The Chalisa Famine of 1783.

 The leaves in this logo reflect that same belief - abundance and prosperity to Punjab.
 For as long as we share the stories that build our heritage, Punjab will thrive.